Sh1Yo/x8/README.md

 # Test

 Feel free to check whether the tool works as expected and compare it with other tools at https://4rt.one/index.html.
-There are 2 reflected parameters, 4 parameters that change code/headers/body, and one extra parameter with a not random value.
+There are total 8 parameteres and 2 headers to be found!

 # Usage